r-spell/codecamp-notes/README.md

 >   File "valueerror.py", line 2, in &lt module &gt
 >   age_int=int(age)
 >ValueError: invalid literal for int() with base 10: 'dog'

+## Functions

+**Does a funtion have to have parameters?**

+**What happens if we call a function without providing a value for one or more input parameters?**

+**Does a function have to return a value?**

+**What happens if we have a function that doesn't return a value, but we try to store a return value in a variable?**